sparkdotfi/spark-automations/README.md

 GNOSIS_CHAIN_RPC_URL= # Complete Gnosis Chain RPC URL that will be used for keeper deployments
 ```

-Alternatively, if there is no keystore on the machine, the scripts are running on, you can use plain private key:
+Alternatively, if there is no keystore on the machine the scripts are running on, you can use plain private key:

 ```bash
 GELATO_PRIVATE_KEY= # A private key (it's usage is going to prioritized over accessing the keystore)